dani2442/dani2442.github.io/content/essays/creativity/index.md

 4. **Incubate**: step away, come back, and rewrite from your own perspective [[7]](#references).
 5. **Use AI last for polish**: clarity, structure, proofreading.

-If you adopt one rule, make it this:

-> **don't outsource the first draft of your thinking**

 ## References